22 Sep Wiki SRS – modern way of keeping system’s documentation by eVolpe

 At eVolpe, instead of a complicated text file, we recommend you a solution based on popular Wikipedia.
 The intuitiveness of this web-based project encyclopedia (accessible at any time from your browser after logging into the appropriate individual account) makes finding the information so much easier.

 In order to create a modern solution for document sharing, we have used the so-called MediaWiki platform.
-It is a free and open source software compatible with all the language versions of Wikipedia, a number of Wikimedia Foundation projects, as well as other fully independent wiki like websites.
+It is a free and open source software compatible with all the language versions of Wikipedia, a number of Wikimedia Foundation projects, as well as another fully independent wiki like websites.
 The MediaWiki software has a modular structure and, without much hassle, can be modified and enhanced with additional features.

 Wiki SRS vs. implementation methodology